Readit News logoReadit News

 waterheater commented on Deactivating Facebook for just a few weeks reduces belief in fake news english.elpais.com/techno... · Posted by u/belter

-robertlagrant · a year ago
+robertlagrant · 2 years ago

 I tend to agree, but maybe I'm talking about something slightly different.
 I was meaning that when I watch a YouTube video, if the creator has monetised it then they get a tiny amount of money, which enables them to do more videos.
 The Web in general doesn't have anything like that.